Complexity of Jelly-No and Hanano games with various constraints: HANANO is NP-hard even with one bounded board dimension

+A level is once again composed of $m$ triplet gadgets separated by choice zones, and grey blocks stocked at the top.
+In order for the block on the left to reach the corresponding flower and bloom, the gap must be filled with blocks of a total height of $B$.
 At the beginning of the game, the only way for a red block to move is to go to the right.
-If the gap there is not filled then the block falls and can never bloom, so filling the space with a total height of B is the only way to make it bloom and ensure the level can be completed.
+If the gap there is not filled then the block falls and can never bloom, so filling the space with a total height of $B$ is the only way to make it bloom and ensure the level can be completed.
 Moreover, the walls placed around the flower ensure that once a red block has bloomed it finds itself stuck.
-It cannot move to leave the triplet and possibly interact with other red blocks, so the only way for a given red block to bloom is to touch the flower corresponding to its triplet. \\
+It cannot move to leave the triplet and possibly interact with other red blocks, so the only way for a given red block to bloom is to touch the flower corresponding to its triplet.

-The rest of the proof is similar to the one in Section~\ref{par:jellyLength}.
-It is clear that if the instance of \textsc{3-Partition} has a solution then in the corresponding level, the grey blocks corresponding to $a_i$ can be divided to fit the $m$ gaps of height $B$, therefore reaching a total height of $m\cdot{B}$.
+The rest of the proof is similar to the one in Section \ref{par:jellyLength}.
+If the instance of \textsc{3-Partition} has a solution then in the corresponding level, one can divide the grey blocks corresponding to $a_i$ to fit the $m$ gaps of height $B$, therefore reaching a total height of $m\cdot{B}$.

 Now we must ensure that if the level of \textsc{Hanano} constructed by our reduction is solvable, then the corresponding instance of \textsc{3-Partition} has a solution.
 Given any instance of \textsc{3-Partition}, we know that in the corresponding level of \textsc{Hanano} the only way to reach a total height of $B$ is to sum the heights of exactly 3 blocks.

-Now, the only way to solve the corresponding level of 6 columns \textsc{Hanano} is to fill each of the m gadgets with three grey blocks of total height exactly B, so a total height of $m*B$: indeed, if the gap were filled with blocks of a height of more than B, it would also prevent the red block from reaching the flower.
+Now, the only way to solve the corresponding level of 6 columns \textsc{Hanano} is to fill each of the $m$ gadgets with three grey blocks of total height exactly $B$, so a total height of $m\cdot B$: indeed, if the gap were filled with blocks of a height of more than $B$, it would also prevent the red block from reaching the flower.
 Since this is exactly the sum of the heights of all the grey blocks, the only way to solve the level is to fill each gadget with exactly three blocks.
 Besides, due to gravity, once a grey block is used in one gadget it cannot leave to go to another gadget.
-In total, m triplets of equal sum of heights B are constructed.
+In total, we construct $m$ triplets of equal sum of heights $B$.
 This corresponds exactly to a solution of \textsc{3-Partition}.

 This concludes our proof of Theorem \ref{columnsHan}. \end{proof}